Want to Work From Home? You Need These 16 Pinterest Boards in Your Life

 8. Proofread Anywhere

-We’ve highlighted proofreading on this site before -- and the subject of that post, Caitlin Pyle, has an awesome website and Pinterest presence.
+We’ve highlighted proofreading before — and the subject of that post, Caitlin Pyle, has an awesome website and Pinterest presence.

 Although Proofread Anywhere is useful for anybody who wants to work for themselves, it’s particularly sweet if you want to grow a proofreading side hustle.